quarterstackdev/quarterstackdev.github.io/README.md

 I have a lot of experience in several programming languages and DevOps tools.
 I also have a small team here in Pakistan that can do mobile app development.
 Since I am in Pakistan, I can deliver great work at much more affordable rates than North American companies.

-If you have a project you would like to discuss with me, you can reach out at haisum@quarterstackdev.com.
+If you have a project you would like to discuss with me, you can reach out at <a href="mailto:haisum@quarterstackdev.com">haisum@quarterstackdev.com</a>.

 Have a Great Rest of Your Day :)